[Small logo of Thornwood girl] THORNWOOD þUBLISHERS, with 15 years on web -- 1995 to 2010

 When RCA convinced the FCC to abandon the old FM band in favor of the current location of 88-108 MHz, AT&T supported the move.
 Having the industry change all the FM technology to a new spectrum location insured RCA that Armstrong's efforts would not survive for the most part and that AM, which had the personal support of Sarnoff, would remain the first-and-foremost, American radio technology for many decades.
 The prospect left RCA free to ignore FM completely and to concentrate on development of Sarnoff's main goal of American television.
 AT&T especially liked the decision of the FCC, too, because high quality FM relay transmission could no longer replace AT&T wired transmission to provide national and regional network radio program distribution.
 By becoming a founder of MCI in 1963, Spain stepped up to bring down the AT&T monopoly through technical innovation and later help provide carefully-crafted influence to sell the government on MCI's plan.
 Arguments by Spain and other MCI founders and managers eventually overshadowed and destroyed the opponents of industry restructuring at AT&T. The NASA book chapter at history.nasa.gov, which is identified in endnote six, has this significant quote about radio relay: "For example, an analog FM radio could carry 2,100 circuits.
 Using a technique called single sideband radio, engineers could boost this to 5,400 circuits with some loss of transmission quality."
 Ironically, to the extent that Spain aided Cable development in Tupelo, he helped dilute in time the power of the oldest domestic radio and television network, the National Broadcasting Company, and, in fact, the whole of free over-the-air broadcasting in the U.S.

-After I wrote the following paragraph on 1 February 2009, a blogger correspondent has raised question about my account of such an early mid 1940s, FM-relay network in Alabama.
+After I wrote the following paragraph on 1 February 2009, a blogger correspondent questioned my account of mid 1940s, FM-relay network in Alabama.
 Joe Van Sandt should have been able to receive an experimental license allowing WJOI temporary use of one of the old FM band transmitters from stations moving to the new band.
+And 1940s Chotank Home Pageinvestments from the Alabama-based Anderson book store family insured him of the financial resources to undertake such a nationally significant innovation.
 If the FCC granted an experimental license in the older lower band to Van Sandt, it would have a limited-term test period because the change-over was already underway.
 Major Armstrong was still operating his Alpine station on the lower FM band in 1949.
-All the exclusive postwar, relay transmitters were on frequencies at 30 to 40 megahertz which the FCC designated to be completely phased out, too.
+And, all the exclusive postwar, relay transmitters were on frequencies at 30 to 40 megahertz, which the FCC designated to be completely phased out, too.
 While a license for regional network distribution of the Blue Seal program may have been received by WJOI, it seems just as likely that Van Sandt lost the Blue Seal network to WSM before WJOI engineers could put the station's brilliant regional network plan into effect.
 Since documented sources show that the upper-band FM station did not start broadcasting until 1952 with a very low power of 140 watts, this must be what happened to the wide-area networking scheme:

 Joe Van Sandt, Florence, Alabama, used an FM relay system anchored by WJOI-FM to establish a four-state network of 12 stations for the Blue Seal Pals after they moved to his station from WLAY, Sheffield in 1946.
-Van Sandt had spent a decade managing WLAY -- originally known as WNRA for "National Recovery Act" and later took call letters WMSD to stand for "Muscle Shoals District", 250 watts on 1420 kilohertz that began in November 1933 -- before building his own new high-tech, AM-FM facility in Florence aided by investments from Joel Anderson's book store family.
-The Andersons operate Books-A-Million and several other publishing/distribution companies from Birmingham and Florence.
+Van Sandt's employment history, when he first arrived in Muscle Shoals, included advertising department stints with The Times Picayune, New Orleans, and the Nashville Banner.
+He spent a decade managing WLAY -- originally known as WNRA for "National Recovery Act" and later took call letters WMSD to stand for "Muscle Shoals District", 250 watts on 1420 kilohertz that began in November 1933 -- before building his new high-tech, AM-FM facility in Florence aided by investments from book store family of Chairman Emeritus Charles Anderson, Sr., Clyde B. Anderson and Joel Anderson.
+See article in Knoxville News about Charles Anderson, Jr. The Andersons with Clyde as Chairman, President and CEO operate Books-A-Million and several other publishing/distribution companies from Birmingham, Knoxville and Florence.
+(Broadcasting & Telecasting reported, January 14, 1946, page 65: "WJOI, Florence, Ala., owned by Col. Clyde W. Anderson and Joe T. Van Sandt, is scheduled to begin operations about March 1 . . . .")
 The FM relay network was supplemented by regular AT&T phone line interconnects for several stations in Georgia and Tennessee that were far beyond the reach of an FM relay transmitter.
 By 1958, when Paul Shannon explained the old FM network system at WJOI to Eddie Foote, it had not been used for nearly a decade for networking, but it had provided FM programmingSee WJOI ad with

 WJOI-FM in small type